Dartmouth Park

-Dartmouth Park is a district of north west London in the Borough of Camden, 6.0 km north of Charing Cross.
+Dartmouth Park is a district of north west London in the London Borough of Camden, 6.0 km north of Charing Cross.
 The area adjoins Highgate and Highgate Cemetery (to the north) and Kentish Town (to the south).
 Parliament Hill is to the west.

 The nearest Underground stations are Tufnell Park and Archway, both on the Northern line.
 The nearest Overground station is Gospel Oak.

 History

 Dartmouth Park is named after the Earl of Dartmouth who bought the land in St Pancras parish in the middle of the 18th century, for the relative position of which see Ossulstone Hundred.
 The 5th Earl of Dartmouth allowed a wave of scrutinised house building in the late 19th century, with most later waves also subject to amenity-giving planning conditions and/or restrictive covenants, such as a limitation on density.

 By then the need to increase the supply of fresh water to serve London's growth meant that water companies were building new facilities.
 Two covered reservoirs were constructed on Maiden Lane (since renamed Dartmouth Park Hill) in 1855 by the New River Company and connected to its new waterworks and pumping station by Stoke Newington reservoirs, two boroughs to the east.
 Later owned by the Metropolitan Water Board, the reservoirs are now owned by Thames Water Utilities.